 Australian real GDP rose 0.2 per cent in the March quarter 2023, the lowest growth since the September quarter 2021 when the economy contracted due to the impact of COVID-19 lockdowns.
-Household spending rose by 0.2 per cent in the quarter, with discretionary spending down 1 per cent due to the impact of cost-of-living pressures.
+Household consumption rose by 0.2 per cent in the quarter, with discretionary spending down 1 per cent due to the impact of cost-of-living pressures.

-In year-ended terms, real GDP growth is forecast to slow to around 1.5 per cent over 2023-24, as rising interest rates and cost-of-living pressures weigh on economic activity.
-In year-average terms, the Victorian economy is also forecast to grow by around 1.50 per cent over 2023-24.
+Australian real GDP growth is forecast to slow to around 1.5 per cent over 2023-24, as rising interest rates and cost-of-living pressure weigh on economic activity.
+The Victorian economy is also forecast to grow in real terms by around 1.50 per cent over 2023-24.